afshinrahmati/system-design/README.md

 + can impelement a lot of cdn cloudefare has this service
 + request on server will less.

+# Nginx
+* Nginx is designed to handle high volumes of traffic with minimal resource usage.
+* it is `webservice` software and it is for `Reverse proxy` and `Load balancer `

+* it uses an event-driven, asynchronous architecture, making it much faster than traditional web servers like Apache.
+* `Static File Handling:`Nginx is optimized for serving static content like HTML, CSS, JavaScript, and images, making it an ideal choice for static websites.
 # sharding
 * Let me explain sharding to you simply.
 Suppose you have a hashtag #online_store with a lot of customer information, orders and products.
 As the number of users and purchases increases, this amount of information becomes too much for a single server and it cannot handle it well.
 Here is a cool solution called sharding.
 * In fact, sharding is a kind of partitioning in which the database is `divided into smaller and more convenient pieces called shards` .
 Each shard keeps a part of information and all shards together form the whole database.
 This makes the whole system faster and more manageable.